yuebinge/cve/README.md

-# cve

-Seacms v12.5(2021.01.02) version code execution
+# Seacms v12.5(2021.01.02) version code execution

-Download address on official website: https://www.seacms.net Through code audit, the vulnerability points are /kfcst7/admin_ip.php
+Download address on official website: https://www.seacms.net\n Through code audit, the vulnerability points are /kfcst7/admin_ip.php
 Note: after the program is installed, the background directory will be renamed randomly.
 Here it is changed to kfcst7